WordPress/gutenberg/docs/how-to-guides/data-basics/5-adding-a-delete-button.md

 ### Wiring it all together

 All the pieces are in place, great!
-Here’s all the changes we've made in this chapter grouped together:
+Here’s all the changes we've made in this chapter:

 ```js
 import { useDispatch } from '@wordpress/data';